tombensve/APS/README.md

 A new APS2 project will be created to replace this.

-OSGi will be dumped and replaced with simple Java ServiceLoader services.
-That is for internal "platform" services!

 ----

 ## This project is work in progress and currently cannot be expected to be completely stable!!